Ruth E. Franklin’s “Bonnaz” Embroidery Career

 In August of 1993 the Mississippi River overtopped its banks in St. Louis, producing what the National Weather Service called the costliest and most devastating flood in modern U.S. history.
 The river crested at 49.58 feet at St. Louis on August 1, 1993, nearly 20 feet above flood stage, stressing levees and threatening low-lying neighborhoods.

-Contemporary news reports show that the flooding reached the South Broadway/Lemay corridor where Franklin’s shop was located.
+Contemporary news reports show that the flooding reached the South Broadway/Lemay corridor where Franklin’s shop had previously been located.
 A timeline compiled by the Riverfront Times reports that on August 2, 1993, residents around the Phillips Pipeline Company on South Broadway were ordered to evacuate when floodwaters inundated the tank yard.
 St. Louis Public Radio later recalled 2,500 city residents and 9,000 county residents were evacuated.

 Death and final years in Conway, Arkansas